Eslorex/Name-files-depending-on-the-date/README.md

 # Info
 - TR for Turkish, EN for English months
-- If you use the one with the UI, just select the path and it will rename it automatically.
+- If you use the one with the UI, just select the path with button and it will rename it automatically.

 # Questions #